 Here are some of the important criteria used in the mortgage appraisal process to determine true market value:

-- Square footage of finished living areal estate appraisal (habitable space).
+Square footage of finished living area (habitable space).

 The most important factor that an appraiser analyzes is the recent sales price of comparable (similar) homes in the immediate area.
 This is called a comparative market analysis, or CMA.

 It is assumed that the value of a home is what someone is willing to pay for it so the closer an appraiser can get to having the exact same home, the more accurate the appraisal.